WhyNotNatural

 Certain health conditions and physical factors may affect energy levels, including:

-If fatigue is persistent or severe, it’s important to consult a healthcare professional.
+If fatigue is persistent or severe, consult a qualified healthcare professional.

 1. B Vitamins